 Once we’ve received your request, we’ll carry out some preliminary checks and then share the information with Mott MacDonald.
 This can take up to 20 working days, but we’ll let you know when we’ve done this.

 After your approval visit, Mott MacDonald will write a report to let us know if they recommend that our standards have been met or not.

-We’ll then conduct our internal QA checks and will inform you of our approval decision outcome in writing within 20 working days of receiving their report.
+We’ll then conduct our internal QA checks and will inform you of our approval decision outcome in the QA Link within 20 working days of receiving their report.